tobixen/plann/NEXT_LEVEL.md

 * It is possible to specify that a task should be a recurring task, but there is no explicit support in the RFC of completing an occurrence.
 In the existing version of calendar-cli, a new "historic" task instance is created and marked complete, while dtstart is bumped in the "open" task.  (there is an alternative interpretation of "recurring task", it could mean "let's work on project A every Tuesday after lunch, all until it's completed").

 * Calendar components can be linked through the RELATED-TO-attribute.
 Valid relationship types are "CHILD", "PARENT" and "SIBLING".
 I suppose it is intended for direct asyclic graphs, where a calendar component preferably should have only one PARENT, and where there shouldn't be loops (my grandchild cannot possibly also be my grandparent) - and that two SIBLINGs have the same PARENT.
+(When writing this, I was not aware of RFC9253).

 * RFC6638 gives a framework for inviting and replying to calendar events ("scheduling"), but few calendar servers supports it fully.